U.S. helicopters conduct unique training with Greek military

 |Downloads:

-This work, U.S. helicopters conduct unique training with Greek military, by SSG Garrett Dipuma and SGT Renee Seruntine, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. helicopters conduct unique training with Greek military, by SSG Garrett Dipuma, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT